NixOS/nix.dev/source/recipes/faq.md

 See <https://github.com/nix-community/home-manager>

-### Are there some known impurities in builds?

-Yes.

-- CPU (we try hard to avoid compiling native instructions, but rather hardcode supported ones)
-- current time/date
-- FileSystem (ext4 has a known bug creating [empty files on power loss](https://github.com/NixOS/nixpkgs/issues/15581))
-- Kernel
-- Timing behaviour of the build system (parallel Make not getting correct inputs in some cases)

 ### What's the recommended process for building custom packages?

 > E.g. if I git clone nixpkgs how do I use the cloned repo to define new / updated packages?